TRAVEL TIP: English food

 Mains:

-Of course, meat is very popular with the main dishes, and lamb is also popular.
-Fish can be obtained mainly near the coast and in Cornwall at very fair prices and mostly excellent quality in the restaurant, also rather “unusual” species and not always only “nature” prepared.
+Of course, meat is very popular as a main dish, and lamb is also a popular choice.
+Fish can be obtained mainly near the coast and in Cornwall at very fair prices and is mostly excellent quality in restaurants.

-Pork medallions on blood sausage rings and a creamy sauce with rosemary etc. as well as vegetables and new potatoes (came separately)
+Pork medallions on black pudding and a creamy sauce with rosemary etc. as well as vegetables and new potatoes (these came separately)

-Pork medallions on blood sausage rings and a creamy sauce with rosemary etc. as well as vegetables and new potatoes (came separately)
+Pork medallions on black pudding and a creamy sauce with rosemary etc. as well as vegetables and new potatoes (these came separately)

 Gnocchi with Wild Garlic, Spinach, Tomatoes, Parmesan and Asparagus